giteshgrover/ai-era-assignment5/README.md

 This project contains a CI/CD pipeline that trains the model, runs tests, and archives the model artifacts.

 ## How to run locally
-To run this locally, clone the repository and do teh following:
+To run this locally, clone the repository and do the following:

 1. Set up your environment:
 ```